Hustler Magazine, Inc. vs. Falwell

 Primary Holding

-Public figures and public officials may not recover damages for the tort of intentional infliction of emotional distress by reason of the publication of a caricature or parody without showing that the publication contains a false statement of fact which was made with "actual malice"—that is, with knowledge that the statement was false or with reckless disregard as to whether or not it was true.
+Public figures cannot recover damages for the tort of intentional infliction of emotional distress based on a publication about them unless they prove the publication contained a false statement of fact made with "actual malice" — that is, with knowledge that the statement was false or with reckless disregard as to whether it was true or false.

 Background